scassidy25/getrubix-blogs/tenant-to-tenant-intune-device-migration-part-2-the-tasks-of-rebooting-and-restoring.md

 ---
 author: steve@getrubix.com
 date: Fri, 28 Jul 2023 15:53:01 +0000
-description: 'You might not have noticed, but in the last post when we covered the StartMigrate.ps1 script, we set a lot of tasks.
-These are responsible for handling our post-migration activities and there is a very specific method to their madness.
-For as elaborate as this task system'
+description: '"You might not have noticed, but in the last post when we covered the StartMigrate.ps1 script, we set a lot of tasks.
+These are responsible for handling our post-migration activities and there is a very specific method to their madness.Task FlowFor as elaborate as this task system"'
 slug: tenant-to-tenant-intune-device-migration-part-2-the-tasks-of-rebooting-and-restoring
 thumbnail: https://getrubixsitecms.blob.core.windows.net/public-assets/content/v1/thumbnails/tenant-to-tenant-intune-device-migration-part-2-the-tasks-of-rebooting-and-restoring_thumbnail.jpg
 title: Tenant to Tenant Intune Device Migration Part 2 The Tasks of Rebooting and Restoring
 ---

 You might not have noticed, but in the last post when we covered the **StartMigrate.ps1** script, we set _a lot_ of tasks.
 These are responsible for handling our post-migration activities and there is a very specific method to their madness.